 Information provided by the Company or its spokespersons may from time to time contain forward-looking statements concerning projected financial performance, market and industry segment growth, product development and commercialization or other aspects of future operations.
 Such statements will be based on the assumptions and expectations of the Company's management at the time such statements are made.
 The Company cautions investors that its performance (and, therefore, any forward-looking statement) is subject to risks and uncertainties.
-Various important factors, including but not limited to the following, may cause the Company's future results to differ materially from those projected in any forward-looking statement.
+Various important factors including, but not limited to, the following may cause the Company's future results to differ materially from those projected in any forward-looking statement.

-Potential Fluctuations in Operating Results.
-The Company may experience significant fluctuations in future quarterly operating results.
+POTENTIAL FLUCTUATIONS IN OPERATING RESULTS: The Company may experience significant fluctuations in future quarterly operating results.
 Fluctuations may be caused by many factors, including the timing of new product releases or product enhancements by the Company or its competitors; the size and timing of individual orders, including a fluctuation in the demand for and the ability to complete large contracts; software errors or other product quality problems; competition and pricing; customer order deferrals in anticipation of new products or product enhancements; reduction in demand for the Company's products; changes in operating expenses; changes in the mix of software license and maintenance and service revenue; personnel changes and general economic conditions.
 A substantial portion of the Company's operating expenses are related to personnel, facilities and marketing programs.
 The level of personnel and related expenses cannot be adjusted quickly and is based, in significant part, on the Company's expectation for future revenue.
 The Company does not typically experience significant order backlog.
 Further, the Company has often recognized a substantial portion of its revenue in the last month of a quarter, with this revenue frequently concentrated in the last weeks or days of a quarter.
-During certain quarterly periods, the Company has been dependent upon receiving large orders of perpetual licenses involving the payment of a single, up-front fee and, more recently, has shifted the business emphasis of its products to provide a collaborative solution to the Company's customers.
+During certain quarterly periods, the Company has been dependent upon receiving large orders of perpetual licenses involving the payment of a single up-front fee and, more recently, has shifted the business emphasis of its products to provide a collaborative solution to the Company's customers.
 This emphasis has increased the Company's average order size and increased the related sales cycle time for the larger orders and may have the effect of increasing the volatility of the Company's revenue and profit from period to period.
-The Company also depends upon renewals and sales of noncancellable annual leases, for which a portion of the annual license fee is recognized as paid-up revenue upon renewal or inception of the lease.
 As a result, product revenue in any quarter is substantially dependent on sales completed in the latter part of that quarter, and revenue for any future quarter is not predictable with any significant degree of accuracy.

-Stock Market and Stock Price Volatility.
-Market prices for securities of software companies have generally been volatile.
+STOCK MARKET AND STOCK PRICE VOLATILITY: Market prices for securities of software companies have generally been volatile.
 In particular, the market price of the Company's common stock has been and may continue to be subject to significant fluctuations as a result of factors affecting the Company, the software industry or the securities markets in general.
 Such factors include, but are not limited to, declines in trading price that may be triggered by the Company's failure to meet the expectations of securities analysts and investors.
 The Company cannot provide assurance that in such circumstances the trading price of the Company's common stock will recover or that it will not experience a further decline.
 Moreover, the trading price could be subject to additional fluctuations in response to quarter-to-quarter variations in the Company's operating results, material announcements made by the Company or its competitors, conditions in the software industry generally or other events and factors, many of which are beyond the Company's control.